-In response to the surge of violence directed at law enforcement officers in the form of calculated and ambush-style attacks, we worked with Senator Thomas R. Tillis (R-NC) to develop S. 774, which would impose Federal penalties on individuals who deliberately target law enforcement officers with violence.
+In response to the surge of violence directed at law enforcement officers in the form of calculated and ambush-style attacks, a bipartisan group of former law enforcement officers introduced this legislation, which would impose Federal penalties on individuals who deliberately target law enforcement officers with violence.
+In 2018, the Committee on the Judiciary voted unanimously to report this legislation favorably and soon after, it was passed by the full House on an overwhelming 382-35 vote.